youssefchaker/Youtube_Audio_Segmentation/README.md

-# YouTube Audio Segment Downloader
+# YouTube Audio Downloader

-This Python script downloads specific time ranges of audio from YouTube videos.
+This Python script allows you to download audio from YouTube videos, either the full audio or specific segments.

+## Features

+*   Download full audio from a YouTube video.
+*   Download specific audio segments from a YouTube video.
+*   Command-line interface for easy interaction.

 ## Requirements

-- Python 3.6+
+*   Python 3.6+
-- FFmpeg
+*   FFmpeg

 ## Installation